Table of Contents

 Enter the amount of any reduction to the amount of scholarships or grants that were reported for any prior year after 2002.

-Check this box if any payments received, or amounts billed, for qualified tuition and related expenses reported for 2013 relate to an academic period that begins in January through March of 2014.
+Check this box if any payments received for qualified tuition and related expenses reported for 2016 relate to an academic period that begins in January through March of 2017.

 Check this box if the student was a graduate student.
 The student is a graduate student if the student was enrolled in a program or programs leading to a graduate-level degree, graduate-level certificate, or other recognized graduate-level educational credential.